mitodl/unified-ecommerce/docs/source/technical/events.md

 # Events

-Certain operations within Unified Ecommerce trigger events, and those events are sent to the integrated systems.
+Certain operations within Unified Ecommerce trigger events, and those events can send data to the relevant configured integrated systems.

 The integrated system model has a field for a webhook URL.
 Data for all events are sent to this URL.
 The integrated system itself decides whether or not to take action on the data.